The Agar object system provides object-oriented programming capabilities

 Note that all lock/unlock routines above become no-ops if Agar is compiled with --disable-threads.

 AG_ObjectSetName() updates the name of the given object.
 If the object is attached to a VFS, the VFS must locked.

 AG_ObjectGenName() generates an object name string unique to the specified parent object obj.
 The class name is used as prefix, followed by a number.
 The name is written to the fixed-size buffer name of the given size len.
 In a multithreaded context, the name is only guaranteed to remain unique as long as the parent object's VFS is locked.
 The AG_ObjectGenNamePfx() variant generates a name using the specified prefix instead of the class name.

-AG_ObjectSetFn() sets the variable named key to a function pointer, where fn is an Agar-style event handler function.
-AG_ObjectSetFn() arranges for the arguments optionally specified in fmt to be passed to that function.
+AG_ObjectSetFn() sets the variable named key to a function pointer pointing to fn.
+This should be a function that accepts a single AG_Event * argument.
+The following arguments (indicated by fmt if not NULL) are passed to fn.
 If fn is NULL, the variable named key is unset.

 Note: The functions named "attach-fn" and "detach-fn" are handled specially: they provide an alternate hook for overriding the behavior of AG_ObjectAttach(3) and AG_ObjectDetach(3).
 These hooks can be used to override the order in which child objects are attached.
 This is used for example by AG_Window(3), which for rendering reasons requires its child objects to be attached in a particular order.